Louis Marie Turreau: Career to 1794

-The colonnes infernales
+Infernal columns

+In the spring of 1794, the government with the approval of Lazare Carnot sent the Infernal columns, under the direction of General Turreau through the Vendée to suppress counter-revolutionary forces.
+It cost the lives of 1% of the French population.

 Later career

 On 20 May Turreau was named governor of Belle-Île, then arrested on 28 September 1794.
 He spent a year in prison, which he used to edit his Mémoires pour servir à l’histoire de la Vendée.
 He refused the amnesty of 4 Brumaire year IV which closed the works of the National Convention, aiming to be unequivocally rehabilitated.
 On 19 December 1795 he was acquitted by a military tribunal which judged he had only been obeying orders.
 Under the French Consulate he was sent as an envoy to Switzerland.
 In May and June 1800, he commanded a division in a diversionary attack on Turin from the west but missed the Battle of Marengo.
 From 1803 to 1811 he was French ambassador to the United States of America, then commander of several military strongholds.

 In 1814, he submitted to Louis XVIII and during the Hundred Days published a Mémoire contre le retour éphémère des hommes à privilèges.
-On the Bourbon Restoration he was not prosecuted, either for libel or for the colonnes infernales.
+On the Bourbon Restoration he was not prosecuted, either for libel or for the infernal columns.
 He was on the list of those awarded the cross of Saint-Louis, but died before being able to attend an official ceremony of the order to receive it.